eyereasoner/eye/reasoning/arcus/snaf/README.md

-# ❌ Scoped Negation as Failure in eyelet
+# ❌ Scoped Negation as Failure in arcus

-This eyelet reasoning model demonstrates **Scoped Negation as Failure (SNAF)** — a reasoning pattern in N3 Logic that allows inferring negation based on the **absence** of information in a given graph.
+This arcus reasoning model demonstrates **Scoped Negation as Failure (SNAF)** — a reasoning pattern in N3 Logic that allows inferring negation based on the **absence** of information in a given graph.

 The example uses a simple social domain to infer that *Alice hates nobody*, because there's no evidence to the contrary.